Parental Alienation in New York

 - The actions of the manipulating parent must have been the reason that the child did not want to spend time with the other parent

 - The result of the manipulating parent’s actions was that the child refused to spend time with the other parent

 In New York, courts loathe parental alienation.
 It can be the basis for a custody modification as parental alienation is not in the best interests of the child.
 However, before a court will disturb an existing custody arrangement, it must be convinced by evidence that it is in the best interests of the child to make a change in custody.
 Because parental alienation is not easy to prove, if you suspect parental alienation, your best course of action is to contact an experienced parental alienation attorney in New York.
 The court will likely hear evidence from not only the parents, but also from the children and therapists who have interviewed the parents and the children.

 If you are concerned about parental alienation, it is important to document every instance of manipulation by the other parent and collect supporting evidence.
 Evidence may include emails, texts, social media posts, and police reports.
 While it is important to have sufficient evidence that shows a pattern of behavior and the impact the behavior has had on your child, it is also important to take steps to address the problem as quickly as possible.
 The damage caused by parental alienation can be significant.
-You and your child might need counseling to rebuild your relationship.Contact the Law Offices of Stephen Bilkis & Associates
+You and your child might need counseling to rebuild your relationship.Contact Stephen Bilkis & Associates